Legend of the Fist: The Return of Chen Zhen: Plot

-Chikaraishi is aware of Chen's true identity and challenges Chen to save the people on the list.
-Chen and Chikaraishi engage in a race of time to save and assassinate the activists respectively.
+Aware of Chen's true identity, Chikaraishi challenges him to save the people on the list.
+Chen and Chikaraishi engage in a race against time to save and assassinate the activists respectively.
 Some are killed while others manage to escape from Shanghai.
-Eventually, Chikaraishi's younger brother, Sasaki, leads a team of assassins to murder the editor of the Shanghai Times.
-Chen kills Sasaki but fails to save the editor in time.
+Eventually, Chikaraishi's brother, Sasaki, leads a team of assassins to murder the editor of the Shanghai Times.
+Chen kills Sasaki, but fails to save the editor in time.
 In the meantime, Chen figures out that Kiki is a spy and warns her to leave.
-Chikaraishi starts distrusting Kiki and forces her to kill General Zeng's girlfriend, one of her close friends.
-The blame is pushed to General Zhuo and the angered General Zeng attacks Zhuo with support from Japanese forces.
+Chikaraishi starts distrusting Kiki and forces her to kill General Zeng's girlfriend, who is also one of her close friends.
+The blame is pushed to General Zhuo and the angered Zeng attacks Zhuo with support from Japanese forces.
 One night, the Japanese ambush Chen on the street, knock him unconscious and bring him to their headquarters to torture him.

 Concurrently, Chen's friends stage a raid on the Japanese headquarters and cause serious damage with explosives before fleeing the scene.
-The Japanese track down Chen's comrades and murder them in revenge later by lynching them and killing Tienyuan's sister.
-Chen is thrown out of a car in front of the nightclub and remains in coma for days while he recovers from his injuries.
-With the Japanese invasion underway and General Zhuo killed in action with his forces in full retreat, there seems to be nothing that the resistance movement can do to prevent the Japanese from occupying Shanghai.
-Chikaraishi challenges Chen to fight him, and kills Kiki after she shows up.
-In anger, Chen defeats many Japanese combatants all at once, after which he faces Chikaraishi in a one-on-one bout and wins.
-Chikaraishi is replaced with another officer while Chen dons his superhero costume and continues to help the resistance movement oppose the invaders.
+The Japanese track down Chen's comrades and kill them in revenge later.
+Chen is thrown out of a car in front of the nightclub and remains in a coma for days while he recovers from his injuries.
+With the Japanese invasion underway and General Zhuo killed in action with his forces in full retreat, there seems to be nothing that the movement can do to prevent the Japanese from occupying Shanghai.
+Chikaraishi challenges Chen to fight him and kills Kiki after she shows up.
+In anger, Chen defeats many Japanese combatants, after which he faces Chikaraishi in a one-on-one bout and wins.
+Chikaraishi is replaced with another officer while Chen dons his superhero costume and continues to help the movement oppose the invaders.